Xx-Nelson-xX/Parabellum/README.md

 Also Sorry this is my first time using GitHub, I really need some advise of how it works

 Any support can help me, if you like donation, here is my Ko-fi link: https://ko-fi.com/xxnelsonxx78863

+Note: any asset from this mod is created by me, some of them use HSK community and recently Dub's Rimatomic effects, stealing and distributing the mod and its asset in other place without permission is forbidden, and a disrespect for the community and people that work for it, **DON'T DO THAT

 **THANKS FOR USING THE MOD :D